Johanna645/ecommercestore/README.md

 This is a mock e-commerce store for handmade knitwear.

 First you'll see the landing page, that has a navigation bar with links to all products page, product categories, about page and shopping cart.
 From both products page and product categories pages you get to click to a single product page, where you are able to add and remove products to/from the cart.
-Removing products from the cart is possible also on the shopping cart page.
-On the navigation bar is an updating number of items in the cart, which shows up after the first items are added to cart.
-Checkout page has inputs for shipping and payment, but it is not authentisized, its submit-button will only link to a 'thank you' page and empties the cookies.
+Removing a product from the cart is possible also on the shopping cart page.
+On the navigation bar is an updating number of products in the cart, which shows up after the first item is added to cart.
+The checkout page has inputs for shipping and payment, but it is not authentisized, its submit-button will only link to a 'thank you' page and empties the cookies.

 This shop has both static and dynamic pages, uses PostgeSQL database to store the product data and js-cookie library for cookies to manage the shopping cart.

-Technologies used: PostgreSQL,
+Unit tests were made to test increasing and decreasing product amounts in cart as well as cart sum function, all done using jest.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).